 8. Car Harness

-If you do not use a crate or have your dog in the boot of the car then it is really important to ensure that they are restrained and secure when travelling.
+If you do not use a crate or have your dog in the boot of the car then it is really important to ensure that they are restrained and secure when travelling with dog harnesses.
 The most common and practical other alternative is to use a car harness.
 Not only will this avoid them being able to jump around and distract the driver but it also keeps your dog more secure if there is a bump or even just a need to brake suddenly.

 You may need to work on getting your dog used to wearing one if they are not used to it with gradual introductions on short journeys and under supervision initially and introducing it in conjunction with some yummy treats.